 To be the more powerful nation and country of the world it is important to have more area and population.
 Those countries who are playing a significant role in international affairs and politics are the most populated nations.
 But there are some smallest and most densely populated countries in the world, which you can’t even believe that they exist.
-To be the smallest country the biggest scenario to live is the resource of income.
-To read which are these countries and how they manage their living check out the list of Top 10 smallest countries in the World and also peaceful.
+To be the smallest country the biggest scenario to live in is the resource of income.
+To read which are these countries and how they manage their living check out the list of the Top 10 smallest countries in the World and also peaceful.
 Also, read about the best countries to live peacefully.

 Related: Ten Countries with Lowest Crime Rate.